Submissions

 Selection and publication

-• We will contact successful poets in August 2024.
+• We will contact successful poets in June 2025.
+We are aiming to publish two pamphlets during this round.

-• Our indicative timeline includes acceptance in August, editing from August-November, publication in December, and a launch in December/January.
+• Our indicative timeline includes acceptance in June, editing from June-August, publication in September/October, and a launch in October.

 • We pay poets £125 upon acceptance of the final manuscript and an additional payment of at least £50 in travel expenses for launches.
 We also give poets 15 free copies of their pamphlet.
-Poets can buy subsequent copies of any ignitionpress pamphlet (including their own) at a 40% discount (ie. at £3.60 instead of the RRP of £6).
+Poets can buy subsequent copies of any ignitionpress pamphlet (including their own) at a 40% discount (ie. for £4.20 instead of the RRP of £7).

-• ignitionpress guarantees our poets at least one online launch and, depending on where you live, one in-person launch.
+• ignitionpress guarantees our poets at least one online launch and, depending on where they live, one in-person launch.

 • We normally ask that poets do not have another pamphlet or book coming out within a year of their ignitionpress pamphlet being published.